Frequently Asked Questions

 - Does Samtec have any recommendations for processing multiple fine pitch SMT connectors on a single board?

-- What is Samtec’s recommendation for processing the edge mount option (-EM) on the Q Strip® Series?
+- What is Samtec’s recommendation for processing the edge mount option (-EM) on the Q Strip® Products?

-- The processing recommendations for Samtec’s Q Strip® Series edge mount connectors can be found on our Processing Literature page under the ‘Edge Mount Connectors’ menu.
+- The processing recommendations for Samtec’s Q Strip® Products edge mount connectors can be found on our Processing Literature page under the ‘Edge Mount Connectors’ menu.

 - What types of cleaning processes can be used on Samtec connectors?